Gagandeep20320/OOPDProject/README.md

 Example:-
 in P1
 Here, P1 is the name of the port.
 P1.txt file would be the file corresponding to this port.
 This file acts as a port from which the value is to be read.
--> out Rx
+-> out ?
-Prints the value of the register Rx to OutputFile.txt
+Prints the value of the register Rx to OutputFile.txt.
+Also, it can print a string as well.

 Some general features and constraints in the assembler:-